-Texas is one of America's most dynamic aerospace states, anchored by NASA's Johnson Space Center, SpaceX's Starbase launch facility, and a powerhouse defense manufacturing corridor spanning San Antonio to Fort Worth.
-With Lockheed, Bell, and Raytheon all headquartered here, Texas aerospace careers are built to last.
+Texas is one of America's most dynamic aerospace states, employing 225,000+ workers and generating over $48 billion in annual aerospace output.
+Anchored by Lockheed Martin's Fort Worth F-35 plant — the largest defense aircraft facility in the world — NASA's Johnson Space Center, SpaceX's Starbase, and a powerhouse defense corridor spanning San Antonio to Fort Worth, Texas aerospace careers are built to last across decades.

 From NASA mission control to next-generation space launch, Texas hosts a full-spectrum aerospace and defense ecosystem across the entire state.